oppia/oppia-web-developer-docs/Make-a-pull-request.md

 * Click "Create pull request".

 * Following the guidance in the PR checklist, add a descriptive title explaining the purpose of the PR (e.g. "Fix issue #bugnum: add a warning when the user leaves a page in the middle of an exploration.").
+If your PR only fixes part of the issue, start the title with "Fix part of issue #bugnum:" instead.

 * Fill out the rest of the PR checklist.